Contribute to this guide

 # Defining converters

-The HTML structure (data output) of the converter will be a <span> with a placeholder class.
+The HTML structure (data output) of the converter will be a <span> with the placeholder class.
 The text inside the <span> will be the placeholder’s name.

 <span class="placeholder">{name}</span>